On efforts to decouple early universe cosmology and quantum gravity phenomenology: Introduction

 \section{Introduction}

 The initial singularity in standard model cosmology suggests a special relationship between early universe cosmology and quantum gravity phenomenology.
-Prior to sufficiently early moments in cosmic history according to the standard model (`at the Big Bang'), the large-scale cosmos occupied a UV physical regime in which we expect methods from semiclassical gravity to fail, including the approximation of quantum gravity states by classical spacetime geometries.
+At sufficiently early moments in cosmic history according to the standard model (`at the Big Bang'), the large-scale cosmos exits a UV physical regime in which we expect methods from semiclassical gravity to fail, including the approximation of quantum gravity states by classical spacetime geometries.
 One therefore expects empirical traces of UV quantum gravity in the ensuing semiclassical cosmological record.
 Hence, early universe cosmology serves as a phenomenological window into UV quantum gravity.
-Call `early universe’ quantum gravity phenomenology the applied theoretical research program that ties together theorizing about UV quantum gravity with empirical work in cosmology, specifically concerning the initial formation or seeds of large-scale cosmic structure.
+Call `early universe’ quantum gravity phenomenology the applied theoretical research program that ties together theorizing about UV quantum gravity with empirical work in cosmology, specifically concerning the initial formation or seeds of large-scale cosmic structure amidst mean cosmic expansion.

 The general form of reasoning employed in early universe quantum gravity phenomenology is familiar.
-It is a logic that is otherwise commonly employed to infer high-energy conditions in the matter sector within early universe epochs, on the basis of evidence in large-scale structure timestamped at later stages \citep{smeenk2005false,schneider2021trans}.
+It is a logic that is otherwise commonly employed to infer high-energy conditions in the matter sector within early universe epochs, on the basis of evidence in large-scale structure timestamped at later stages of the mean expansion \citep{smeenk2005false,schneider2021trans}.
 An example of research in early universe quantum gravity phenomenology concerns the Weyl curvature hypothesis, as initially proposed by Penrose \citep{penrose1979singularities} (see also the recent discussion in \citep{kiefer2022quantum}).
 In this example, cosmological conditions in UV quantum gravity are supposed to select a highly unusual classical spacetime geometry as an empirically accurate semiclassical description of the quantum cosmos, immediately following the Big Bang (i.e. precisely where semiclassical descriptions are thought to become newly viable).